58mns/formula1-extension/README.md

 # Usage

-To use the extension in Google Chrome, you can go to your extension menu and load the folder "extension" with the option "Load Unpacked".
+To use the extension in Google Chrome, you can go to your extension menu and load the folder "extension" with the option "Load unpacked".
 To use the extension a refresh is needed.

 !["LoadUnpacked option in the extensions menu of Chrome"](./images/LoadUnpacked.PNG)